Essentialutils/flutter_custom_utils/README.md

 > Make a `responsive gridView` by using both `1 and 2`

+> provide `discardSize` to minus size from calculation

 1. Based on your static design's `width`, calculate the responsive `grid item count`.

     ```dart